sendgrid/docs/source/User_Guide/Settings/teammates.md

 Where can I find Teammates?
 {% endanchor %}

 To get started using Teammates, simply navigate to **Settings** in the sidebar and select **Teammates**.
-Continue reading below to learn how to send your first Teammate invitation!
+Continue reading below to learn how to send your first Teammate invitation

-{% anchor h2 %}
-Who can use Teammates?
-{% endanchor %}

-{% info %}
-Teammates is an improved and expanded version of what was previously referred to as Multiple User Credentials.
-If you had one or more Multiple User Credentials configured for your account, then those credentials will automatically be migrated to the Teammates platform.
-{% endinfo %}

-Essentials, [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), and Free Trial users may create up to one teammate per account.
-Pro plans and higher have a limit of 1000 teammates per account/subuser.
-If you need more please [contact support]({{root_url}}/Classroom/Basics/Misc/support.html).

-If you have an Essentials, [Legacy Lite]({{root_url}}/Classroom/Basics/Billing/legacy_lite_plan.html), or Free Trial plan and have created more than one multiple credentialed user, all of those credentialed users [will be migrated to Teammates]({{root_url}}/Classroom/Basics/Account/teammates_faq.html#-What-will-happen-to-my-Multiple-User-Credentials).
-However you will not be able to create any additional teammates unless you [upgrade to the Pro plan or higher](https://sendgrid.com/pricing/).

 Only account administrators and teammates with admin access are able to create and manage teammates.
 Subuser accounts also have access to Teammates, but they will be unable to manage teammates on the parent account level.